Cognigy/Documentation/docs/en/docs/webchat/v3/embedding.md

 You can customize the [Webchat settings](https://github.com/Cognigy/WebchatWidget/blob/v3/docs/embedding.md#client-side-configuration) according to your requirements:

-- `colors` - customize a Webchat v3 color.
+- `colors` — customize a Webchat v3 color.
 In the example:
-  `primaryColor` - change the primary color.
+  `primaryColor` — change the primary color.
-- `behavior` - customize Webchat behavior by adjusting Webchat v3 Endpoint settings.
+- `behavior` — customize the Webchat v3 behavior by adjusting Webchat v3 Endpoint settings.
 In the example:
-    - `enableTypingIndicator` - activate a typing indicator to show when the virtual agent is replying.
+    - `enableTypingIndicator` — activate a typing indicator to show when the virtual agent is replying.
-    - `messageDelay` - set the time interval, in milliseconds, between virtual agent's messages.
+    - `messageDelay` — set the time interval, in milliseconds, between virtual agent's messages.
-    - `enableSTT` - enable the speech-to-text button in the Reply section of the chat.
+    - `enableSTT` — enable the speech-to-text button in the Reply section of the chat.
-- `embeddingConfiguration` - activate settings related to Webchat browser embedding.
+- `embeddingConfiguration` — activate settings related to Webchat browser embedding.
 These settings are not configurable via the Endpoint Editor.
-      - `awaitEndpointConfig` - wait for the loading of the endpoint configuration.
+      - `awaitEndpointConfig` — wait for the loading of the endpoint configuration.
 This setting is a necessary precondition for the maintenance settings.
-- `maintenance` - configure maintenance mode to prevent users from using Webchat during maintenance.
+- `maintenance` — configure maintenance mode to prevent users from using Webchat during maintenance.
 In the example:
-    - `mode` - inform the user about maintenance mode.
-Choose to either "hide" the Webchat Widget, "disable" it or "inform" the user about maintenance mode.
+    - `mode` — informing the user about maintenance mode.
+Choose to either `hide` the Webchat widget, `disable` it or `inform` the user about maintenance mode.
-    - `text` - a text displayed to users during maintenance mode.
+    - `text` — a text displayed to users during maintenance mode.
 For example: `The agent is currently in maintenance mode, please try again later`.
-    - `title` - a title displayed to the user during maintenance mode if the mode is set to "inform".
-For example, "Maintenance Hours".
+    - `title` — a title displayed to the user during maintenance mode if the mode is set to `inform`.
+For example, `Maintenance Hours`.
 Leave empty for no header.

 Example: